 Safety is our No. 1 priority every day.

-The American Short Line and Regional Railroad Association (ASLRRA) recognized 75 of G&W's railroads with the Jake Award With Distinction for 2016, which is presented to ASLRRA-member railroads that complete the year with perfect safety records.
+The American Short Line and Regional Railroad Association (ASLRRA) recognized 67 G&W railroads with the Jake Award With Distinction for 2018, which is presented to ASLRRA-member railroads that complete the year with zero FRA-reportable injuries.

 Also in 2015, Teddy Maybrier, former G&W Vice President of Safety and Training, was named Safety Professional of the Year by the ASLRRA.
 Teddy joined the company in 2005, after a distinguished career with CSX.
 During his 49 injury-free years in railroading, he demonstrated selfless devotion to people, safety and public service.
 He led all aspects of creating the company's Jacksonville Training Center, where more than 2,000 students – including over 500 locomotive engineers and 125 conductors – have completed critical training since its opening in 2011.
 Teddy retired in July 2017.

 Teddy's award came one year after Mike Lundell, Vice President of Compliance and Safety for Genesee & Wyoming Railroad Services, Inc., won the same Safety Professional of the Year Award.
 In 2013, Susie Klinger, Operations Manager for the company's Tomahawk Railway, became the first employee of a G&W railroad to be named Safety Person of the Year by the ASLRRA.